cat394/link-generator/README.md

 - **Type Safety**

-  Parameters and search parameters can be extracted from strings contained in paths using TypeScript's type inference to enable type-safe link generation.
-  Additionally, paths can contain special strings called condition fields.
-This allows you to specify the type of the parameter as a string, numeric type, or string literal type that is a numeric literal type.
+  Extract parameters and search parameters from strings in paths using TypeScript's type inference for type-safe link generation.
+Paths can include condition fields to specify parameter types as strings, numeric types, or string literal types that are numeric literals

 ## Installation